sonanmemon/sonanmemon.github.io/_pages/about.md

 ➡️ I can build, solve and calibrate small DSGE models using MATLAB, DYNARE and IRIS-Toolbox.

-➡️I can also code in R, Julia, Python, and STATA environments with advanced proficiency in R and Julia.
+➡️ I can also code in R, Julia, Python, and STATA environments with advanced proficiency in R and Julia.